cloud-native-toolkit/automation-solutions/boms/infrastructure/ibmcloud/openshift-fs/files/README.md

 > 2. Delete the `terraform.tfstate` file
 > 3. Re-run the `terraform apply` command

 > We are working on an air gapped install of developer tools from within the private VPC network for Management Cluster.

 ## Configure VPN

 The following steps will help you setup the VPN server.

+1. Copy the .ovpn profile that was generated from the `110-ibm-fs-edge-vpc` module to your local desktop.
+   - If you are using `colima`, copy it from `/workspaces/current/110-ibm-fs-edge-vpc` to the `/terraform` directory and you will see it in your local operating system's file system.
+   - If you are using `docker`, you can access it directly in the `workspace/110-ibm-fs-edge-vpc` folder.
-1. Import the generated ovpn file from the `110-edge-vpc` step into your OpenVPN client and start the VPN connection.
+2. Import the generated ovpn file from the `110-edge-vpc` step into your OpenVPN client and start the VPN connection.
 You should now have connectivity into the private VPC network and access to the edge VPC.
-This file will be located in `./workspace/110-edge-vpc`.

 ## Post Install of SCC Collectors